ABRG-Models/morphologica/README.md

 screenshots.

 For full, compilable, standalone examples of the code, see the [standalone_examples/](https://github.com/ABRG-Models/morphologica/tree/main/standalone_examples) subdirectory.
-Use these as templates for creating your own projects which use morphologica library code.
+You can use these as templates for creating your own projects that use morphologica library code.

-See [README.coding.md](https://github.com/ABRG-Models/morphologica/blob/main/README.coding.md) for a quick-start guide to the main classes.

-For more info on how to set up CMake files to build a program using morphologica, see [README.cmake.md](https://github.com/ABRG-Models/morphologica/blob/main/README.cmake.md).
+For more info on how to set up CMake files to build a program using morphologica (and some hints as to what you'll need to do with an alternative directed build system), see [README.cmake.md](https://github.com/ABRG-Models/morphologica/blob/main/README.cmake.md).

 ## Credits